opengisch/QField-docs/documentation/how-to/gnss.en.md

 coordinate cursor is locked to the current position.

-By default, the value will represent the captured position's timestamp (milliseconds sincce epoch).
+By default, the value will represent the captured position's timestamp (milliseconds since epoch).
 You can change this value using the combo box in the settings' positioning tab.

 The available values to chose from are timestamp, ground speed, bearing, horizontal